-Just how you wouldn’t buy a new home without scheduling maintenance to repair fixes, clean, landscape the lawn or paint, same goes for launching an application.
+You wouldn’t buy a new home without scheduling maintenance to repair fixes, clean, landscape the lawn or paint – the same goes for launching an application.
 Pushing it out to the world for people to start using isn’t all it takes – you’ve got to keep up with things that may break, like the way you’d handle things in your new home!

 Things to Consider to Maintain Your Application

 Here are some questions to ask and things to consider to avoid problems with maintaining your application after it has been built:

 Does the firm who is developing your application offer maintenance support?

 If so, will you pay for monthly maintenance?

 Or just a bucket of hours on an ad hoc basis?

 Do you have a team of engineers that can make updates in-house?

 While the idea of going through tutorials online to teach yourself how to update a few minor things sounds great in theory, things can go awry quickly.
 This is one that is not recommended.
 While taking the time to learn a new skill is encouraged, it’s best to leave your valuable application to the professionals.
 One accidental click and you’ve erased an entire paragraph of code.
 Panic mode sets in and now you’re having to pay for the developers to go back in and fix what you messed up.
 Even if you think you know enough about software development, it’s best to stay out as much as possible.
 You know the phrase, “too many cooks in the kitchen?”
 Perhaps apply it to this situation.